edap/udk-2019-pattern-projection/README.md

 *Homework*

-- Create a pattern using only sine and cosine, lines, spheres or squares
+- Copy-cat game: chose a pattern by Saskia Freeke(http://sasj.tumblr.com/) and replicate it.
-- Create a pattern using the modulo operator
+- Create your own pattern.
+It needs to contain the modulo operator and at least one wave.
-- Find an artist working with pattern, collect 3/4 images of its work.
+- Find an artist working with pattern, collect 3/4 images of its work, you will show them in class the next lesson with your pattern.

 ## lesson 2
 - Intro to shaders

-*Homewor*
+*Homework*

 - Read the chapter 9 of [the book of shaders](https://thebookofshaders.com/09/)
 - Make a pattern compose by multiple elements overlapping.